Molly-Mae Baker

 Biography

-Molly-Mae’s research experience spans several years and encompasses a diverse array of projects aimed at understanding coral resilience and recovery.
+Molly-Mae’s research experience spans several years and encompasses a diverse array of projects aimed at understanding how corals may respond to a rapdily changing world.

 Her research journey began during her studies with the Coral Reef Laboratory at the University of Southampton in the UK.
 Here, she collaborated with experts in coral physiology and molecular biology to dissect some of the mechanisms governing coral resilience and susceptibility to stress.

-Driven by her passion for coral reef research, Molly-Mae then moved to Australia to undertake her PhD with the Australian Institute of Marine Science and the University of Western Australia, where her research trajectory shifted towards tackling complex ecological questions.
-Her research combines ecological modelling with field studies across three dynamic reef systems to address critical gaps in our current understanding of coral early life stages.
-Specifically, she is investigating the biological, physical, and environmental factors that influence coral larval settlement, growth, and survival.
+Driven by her passion for coral reef research, Molly-Mae then moved to Australia to undertake her PhD with the Australian Institute of Marine Science and the University of Western Australia.
+Her research focuses on addressing critical gaps in our understanding of coral early life stages.
+She combines ecological modelling and fieldwork across three reef systems to explore factors influencing larval settlement, growth and survival - key processes for population maintenance and recovery.

 Education/Academic qualification

-Marine Biology, Master of Science, Investigating the effects of dissolved inorganic nutrients on the growth and physiology of different coral genera, National Oceanography Centre
+Marine Biology, Master of Science, Investigating the effects of dissolved inorganic nutrients on the growth and health of corals in absence of heterotrophic nutrient sources, National Oceanography Centre

 Award Date: 31 May 2021